 Services provided by an MCIL IL/VR Specialist may include:

-- Benefits coaching: Services to help an individual understand how employment income may impact public benefits, learn how to navigate benefits systems, programs, and resources to reach financial goals and further independence.
+- Benefits Coaching: helping you to understand how employment income may impact your benefits, learn how to navigate benefits systems, programs, and resources to reach financial goals and further independence.

 - Budgeting and financial education